NezarEltal/istikharaApp/README.md

 # Istikhara App
 Istikhara.com App

-This branch contains the version currently being worked on.
+This branch contains the version currently available on Google Play.

-Currently in version 1.2.
-Working on adding translations in Arabic, Spanish, Persian, French, Urdu, and Turkish.
+Currently in version 1.2 with Audio and translation in Malay.